Anti-Vaccine Messaging Is Well-Connected on Social Media

 But the isolation of pro-vaccine advocates is similar to what DiResta has seen in Twitter data, she said.
 And the difficulty in reaching people is a challenge that public health communicators have long been grappling with, Sell said.
-Although a recent survey from the Pew Research Center shows that a large majority of Americans agree that the benefits of the MMR vaccine for measles, mumps and rubella outweigh any risks, even a small unvaccinated minority can influence public health, as public health experts say achieving herd immunity from measles requires at least 93% of people be vaccinated.
+Although a recent survey from the Pew Research Center shows that a large majority of Americans agree that the benefits of the MMR vaccine outweigh any risks, even a small unvaccinated minority can influence public health, as experts say achieving herd immunity against measles requires that more than 93% of people be vaccinated.

 Contrary to what some might think, the undecided pages are not passive participants waiting to be convinced one way or another, Johnson said.
 They "were the ones making a lot of the links," he said.
 "They're looking for information."
 And much of that information seems to be coming from anti-vaccine pages.